 Many people feel they excel as individuals live; Ooah and EdIT have massive solo careers.
 If they’d spun Boreta‘s set from Burning Man last year for that huge crowd, there would have been a near riot, but we still got down, don’t get me wrong..

 Shpongle wasn’t the best we’ve seen Simon play either, though again he’s one of our favorite artists that we hold to a very high standard.
 He mixed in a lot of Hallucinogen, which made for a deep and twisted, introspective journey at first.
-Perhaps feeling he was losing the crowd, he transitioned quickly into upbeat world music like flipping on Cuban radio in the middle of a psytrance set; the result wasn’t as smooth or authentic as his individual tracks.
+Perhaps feeling he was losing the crowd, he transitioned quickly into upbeat world music like flipping on a Cuban radio station in the middle of a psytrance set; the result wasn’t as smooth or authentic as his individual tracks.
 Still a fun mindtrip, it was many people’s first expedition into Shpongolia, which is an important place to visit!